I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 From the subject line, we don’t know what “priority access” means.
 But we want to find out.
 We have no idea what the email contains.
 We’re going to click to see.

-Okay, okay, I know I’ve been stealing a lot of ideas from Digital Marketer, but I promise this is the last one.
-I chose it because it’s one of the best newsletter subject lines for keeping your audience engaged and appreciative.
+Okay, okay, we know we’ve been stealing a lot of ideas from Digital Marketer, but we promise this is the last one.
+We chose it because it’s one of the best newsletter subject lines for keeping your audience engaged and appreciative.

 First, the word “steal” is intriguing.
 It’s taboo, after all — you’re not supposed to steal.
 Yet Digital Marketer is inviting you to do just that.
 Plus, it promises something special and of value.